 I joined HJA in 2011 from Colemans-ctts Solicitors and I was promoted to Partner in 2014.
 I am committed to providing access to justice, and am equally dedicated to my clients who have more modest claims as well as those with catastrophic injuries.

 I am a member of the Law Society Clinical Negligence Panel.
-I am also recommended in the Legal 500 and Chambers UK.
+I am also recommended in the Legal 500 and Chambers UK and have been described as a “very impressive operator” who is “very sound and thoroughly sensible.”

 - MA (Oxon) Jurisprudence